thomad74/portfolioProject/README.md

 ## Tangible Results

 So far, my program allows the user to play a basic game that uses the arrow keys to control the movement of a virtual gator around a virtual body of water.
 In the future, I will be able to add some more features that might do things like allow the gator to grow or kill the program if it crashes into itself or the border.
+I had attempted to implement some of these things, but my knowledge in Pygame is not advanced enough for some of these.
+I will continue to learn and implement new features to this program as time goes on.

 ![Logo](src/images/gator.png)